 The consequence is the harm caused to an exploited organization by a cyberattack — from loss of sensitive data, to a disruption in a corporate network, to physical electronic damage.
 Consequences from a cybersecurity incident not only affect the machine or data that was breached, but also affect the company’s customer base, reputation, financial standing, and regulatory good-standing.
 These can be considered direct and indirect costs.

-As you place your initial threshold or target and view the progression of the application’s risk over time, you will be able to adjust (override) the previous threshold to reflect any new changes in the company.
-Perhaps the new industry threshold is lower now.
+After you place your initial threshold or target and view the progression of the application’s risk over time, you will be able to adjust (override) the previous threshold to reflect any new changes in the company.
+For example, perhaps the new industry threshold is now lower, in which case you may override your initial threshold to reflect this change.

 CVSS is an industry standard vulnerability metric.
 You can learn more about CVSS at FIRST.org.